-The Key Description is essentially the name of the API key, and can be almost anything that you prefer, as long as the description is unique (different from the descriptions of any other API keys on the same account).
+The key description is essentially the name of the API key, and can be almost anything that you prefer, as long as the description is unique (different from the descriptions of any other API keys on the same account).

 Orders & Trades

-- Query Open Orders & Trades is required for the account management methods that query already existing orders and positions, such as OpenOrders, QueryOrders, and OpenPositions.
+- Query Open Orders & Trades is required for the API endpoints that query already existing orders and margin positions, such as OpenOrders, QueryOrders and OpenPositions.

-- Query Closed Orders & Trades is required for the account management methods that query previous closed/cancelled orders and positions, such as ClosedOrders, QueryOrders, and QueryTrades.
+- Query Closed Orders & Trades is required for the endpoints that query previously closed/cancelled orders and margin positions, such as ClosedOrders, QueryOrders and QueryTrades.

-- Export Data is required for the account management methods that export the account ledger, namely AddExport, RetrieveExport, ExportStatus, and RemoveExport.
+- Export Data is required for the endpoints that export (download) the account ledger, namely AddExport, RetrieveExport, ExportStatus and RemoveExport.

 As an example of using API key permissions correctly, consider an API key that is provided to a third party for trading purposes.
-Such an API key would definitely require Modify Orders and Cancel/Close Orders permissions, would possibly require Query Open Orders & Trades permission, but would almost certainly not require Withdraw Funds permission.
+Such an API key would definitely require Modify Orders and Cancel/Close Orders permissions, would probably require Query Open Orders & Trades permission, but would almost certainly not require Withdraw Funds permission.

 Configuring the permissions appropriately would allow the API client to make trades for the account, but would prevent the API client from accessing any account information or performing funding tasks.

-Once the API key settings have been configured appropriately, the new API key can be generated by clicking on the "Generate Key" button.
+Once the API key settings have been configured appropriately, the new API key can be created by clicking on the Generate key button.

-Note that the private key is also known as the API secret (or just as the secret) by some API client software.
+Note: The private key is also known as the API secret (or just as the secret) by some API client software.

-API keys already provide a secure way to authenticate API access to a Kraken account, but their security can be enhanced even further by adding two factor authentication (2FA).
+API keys already provide a secure way to authenticate API access to a Kraken account, but their security can be enhanced even further by adding two-factor authentication (2FA).

-Note that adding 2FA to an API key also requires that the API client supports 2FA (provides the 2FA data for each call to the private API methods), otherwise an unexpected error would be returned instead of the desired API output.
+Note: Adding 2FA to an API key also requires that the API client supports 2FA (provides the 2FA data for each call to the private API methods), otherwise an unexpected error would be returned instead of the desired API output.